junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean rolls his eyes at "generous", but he doesn't interrupt.

 Balthazar tells them, "You will not go into Heaven or Hell, because you will stay on Earth, going into the next reincarnation.
 It's like a training process.
 Michael thinks you're not ready yet, just see that mess you just made, but we still have time.
-We have about four thousand years time."
+We have about four thousand years of time."

 "What's in four thousand years?"
 Cas and Dean ask at the same time.

 Balthazar shrugs again, "Some big plan, I hear.
-But top secret, above my paygrade now, also, spoiler free.
+But top secret, above my pay grade now, also, spoiler-free.
 But it's a long time, don't worry about it now.
 Go enjoy your boring mud life, you have a few thousand years to kill.
 We'll see you around."

 Dean thinks slowly.
 "I wouldn't remember any of this, would I?
 In my next reincarnation or whatever.
 In those four thousand years."